PeanutNJam/PeanutNJam/README.md

 🔭 I’m currently working on
 ---
-* 🌱Data Structures and Algorithms (Neetcoding and Leetcoding)
+* 🌱 Data Structures and Algorithms (Neetcoding and Leetcoding)
-* 🥞Fullstack Developer Skills
+* 🥞 Fullstack Developer Skills

 📫 Connect with me:
 ---